-‘Legacy system’ is a phrase that professionals use a lot, and it has a lot of negative connotations.
-Some businesses feel that they need to avoid legacy systems at all cost, while others find that the majority of their major operations depend on outdated software or processes.
+“Legacy system” is a phrase that professionals use a lot, and it has a lot of negative connotations.
+Some businesses feel they need to avoid legacy systems at all costs, while others find that most of their major operations depend on outdated software or processes.
 But even though a business may find older systems that run legacy applications are essential, it’s time to consider whether the risks are worth it.

 A legacy system may be old or relatively new.
 The most important distinction is that it is in some way outdated, lacking modern support or features.
 The phrase may refer to either software or hardware.

-A legacy system will often be incompatible with modern software, no longer offer updates, or lack opportunities for extendability.
+A legacy system will often be incompatible with modern formats, no longer offer updates, or lack the opportunities for extendability that newer systems have.

 In short, a legacy system hasn’t caught up with the changing needs of a modern company.
 That is why it is so important to understand them: so that companies can remain at the cutting edge of technology and serve their industry to the best of their ability.